See 7 similar series on Netflix

 In Damnation, Killian Scott (Ripper Street) plays Seth Davenport, a man with a violent past who pretends to be a pastor to incite farmers to go on strike in a rural community.
 In addition to Scott, the cast of Damnation includes Logan Marshall-Green (Prometheus) and Sarah Jones (For All Mankind).

-The Frankenstein Chronicles follows the story of Inspector John Marlott, a detective who is chasing a mysterious killer through the streets of London.
-However, the case takes a far scarier direction than the expert could imagine.
-The cast of the series is led by Sean Bean (The Lord of the Rings).
+The Frankenstein Chronicles follows the story of Inspector John Marlott, a detective who pursues a mysterious killer through the streets of London.
+But the case takes a far scarier turn than the expert could have imagined.
+The series’ cast is led by Sean Bean (The Lord of the Rings).

 traitors

-The story of Traitors takes place shortly after the conclusion of World War II.
+The story of Traitors takes place shortly after the conclusion of the Second World War.
 In the series, Emma Appleton (The Witcher) plays Feef Symonds, a young Englishwoman who agrees to help a mysterious American agent stop Russian influence from entering the British parliament.

 Even unintentionally, Feef ends up involved in a web of lies, conspiracies and many mysteries.
-In addition to Emma Appleton, the cast of Traitors includes Luke Treadaway (Wrath of the Titans), Danny Sapani (Black Panther) and Jamie Buckley (The Last Kingdom).
+In addition to Emma Appleton, the cast of Traitors includes Luke Treadaway (Cold of the Tits), Danny Sapani (Black Panther) and Jamie Buckley (The Last Kingdom).
 The series has only 1 season.

 frontier

 In its 18 episodes, Frontier shows how ruthless hunters and influential businessmen fought for local control of the fur trade.
-In addition to Jason Momoa, the series has Landon Liboiron (Hemlock Grove), Alun Armstrong (The Legend of the Headless Horseman) and Zoe Boyle (Downton Abbey) in the cast.
+In addition to Jason Momoa, the series has Landon Liboiron (Hemlock Grove), Alun Armstrong (Legend of the Headless Horseman) and Zoe Boyle (Downton Abbey) in the cast.

 Thieves of the Forest